 Information for Incoming Freshmen

-Math Placement Information for Incoming Freshmen - Please Read Before Taking the ALEKS PPL Placement Assessment
+Math Placement Information for Incoming Freshmen - Please Read Before Taking the PPL Assessment

 UA Foundation Math Requirement

-Please note that students who have college-level math credits through AP, IB, CLEP, or dual enrollment credit still need a placement through SAT I, ACT, or UA ALEKS PPL scores in order to enroll in a UA Math course at or below the level of Calculus I (Math 122A/B, 125).
-Please bring any scores or college level transcripts with you to math advising at orientation.
-You do not need to send this in advance as you will not be able to adjust your schedule until your orientation date.
+Please note that students who have college-level math credits through AP, IB, CLEP, or dual enrollment credit still need a placement through SAT I, ACT, or PPL scores in order to enroll in a UA Math course at or below the level of Calculus I (Math 122A/B, 125).

 - Students need high-speed internet, a webcam, and a microphone to access the test through Examity, an online proctoring service.
 Access to Examity is through the Next Steps Center for incoming students.